Monoamine oxidase A: Function

+This reaction is believed to occur in three steps, using FAD as an electron-transferring cofactor.
+First, the amine is oxidized to the corresponding imine, with reduction of FAD to FADH2.
+Second, O2 accepts two electrons and two protons from FADH2, forming H_{2}O_{2} and regenerating FAD.
+Third, the imine is hydrolyzed by water, forming ammonia and the aldehyde.

+Compared to MAO-B, MAO-A has a higher specificity for serotonin and norepinephrine, while the two enzymes have similar affinity for dopamine and tyramine.

+MAO-A is a key regulator for normal brain function.
+In the brain, the highest levels of transcription occur in the brain stem, hypothalamus, amygdala, habenula, and nucleus accumbens, and the lowest in the thalamus, spinal cord, pituitary gland, and cerebellum.
+Its expression is regulated by the transcription factors SP1, GATA2, and TBP via cAMP-dependent regulation.
+MAO-A is also expressed in cardiomyocytes, where it is induced in response to stress such as ischemia and inflammation.

 Clinical significance

 Cancer

 MAO-A produces an amine oxidase, which is a class of enzyme known to affect carcinogenesis.
 Clorgyline, an MAO-A enzyme inhibitor, prevents apoptosis in melanoma cells, in vitro.
 Cholangiocarcinoma suppresses MAO-A expression, and those patients with higher MAO-A expression had less adjacent organ invasion and better prognosis and survival.

 Cardiovascular disease

 MAOA activity is linked to apoptosis and cardiac damage during cardiac injury following ischemic-reperfusion.

 Behavioral and neurological disorders

 There is some association between low activity forms of the MAOA gene and autism.
 Mutations in the MAOA gene results in monoamine oxidase deficiency, or Brunner syndrome.
 Other disorders associated with MAO-A include Alzheimer's disease, aggression, panic disorder, bipolar disorder, major depressive disorder, and attention deficit hyperactivity disorder.
 Effects of parenting on self-regulation in adolescents appear to be moderated by 'plasticity alleles', of which the 2R and 3R alleles of MAOA are two, with "the more plasticity alleles males (but not females) carried, the more and less self-regulation they manifested under, respectively, supportive and unsupportive parenting conditions."